-Maintain™ – Use monthly for regular lawn and landscape feeding in the Spring and Fall to keep your lawn looking its best.
+Maintain™ – Use monthly for regular lawn and landscape feeding in the spring and fall to keep your lawn looking its best.
 Learn more about Maintain™ here.

-Brown spots caused by under watering will be evident by a curled leaf of the turfgrass plant and very dry or dusty soil down approximately 2 inches.
+Brown spots caused by under watering will be evident by a curled leaf of the turfgrass plant and very dry or dusty soil down approximately two inches.
 Apply water to the plant until the soil is moist and you will see the leaf open back up within 12 hours.
 Less frequent deep watering will encourage your lawn to grow deep roots whereas frequent shallow watering will train your lawn to need more water and keep a shallow root system.
 If you do not see the area recovering after applying water, it is unlikely that under watering is the cause of the issue.
 See the section on fungus, disease, and insect damage above for other clues.